Al0den/metalgpu/README.md

 ## Documentation

 To view the documentation, simply go to the docs folder and view the `docs.md` file

+## Known issues
+- The C library only being compiled for ARM based machines.
+Go to `Recompiling the C library` in the `docs/docs.md` file to recompile the shader

 ## Credits
 - [MyMetalKernel.py](https://gist.github.com/alvinwan/f7bb0cdd26c018f40052f9944fc5c679/revisions) Didn't manage to get this to work, overcomplicated for python code